moditect/moditect/README.md

 ...
 ```

+For each module to be processed, the following configuration options exist:

+* `artifact`: The GAV coordinates of the artifact for which a descriptor should
+be generated (required)
+* `moduleInfoSource`: Inline representation of a module-info.java descriptor
+(optional; either this or `moduleInfoFile` must be given)
+* `moduleInfoFile`: Path to a module-info.java descriptor
+(optional; either this or `moduleInfoSource` must be given)
+* `mainClass`: The fully-qualified name of the main class to be added to the
+module descriptor (optional)

 ## Example

-The [POM file](integrationtest/pom.xml) in _integrationtest_ shows a more
+The [POM file](integrationtest/undertow/pom.xml) in _integrationtest/undertow_
-complete example.
-It adds module descriptors for [Undertow Core](http://undertow.io/)
+shows a more complete example.
+It adds module descriptors for
-and its dependencies, i.e. it allows to run the Undertow web server based on
+[Undertow Core](http://undertow.io/) and its dependencies, i.e. it allows to run
-Java 9 modules.
+the Undertow web server based on Java 9 modules.

 Run